Multistage Mixed Precision Iterative Refinement: The MSIR algorithm

 \subsection{Algorithm details}

-We now discuss the TSIR algorithm (Algorithm \ref{alg:tsir}) in more detail.
+We now discuss the MSIR algorithm (Algorithm \ref{alg:tsir}) in more detail.
 The algorithm uses $i$ to denote the global number of refinement steps of any type.
 The \texttt{iter} variable counts the number of refinement steps of the current refinement variant; e.g., it will first count the number of SIR steps, and is then reset to 0 if the algorithm switches to SGMRES-IR.
-Unlike the single stage algorithms, here the input parameter $i_{max}$ specifies the maximum number of refinement steps of each type, meaning we will do up to $i_{max}$ SIR steps before switching to SGMRES-IR.
-This means that in theory the maximum number of steps performed will be $3\cdot i_{max}$.
+Unlike the single-stage algorithms, here the input parameter $i_{max}$ specifies the maximum number of refinement steps of each type, meaning, e.g., we will perform up to $i_{max}$ SIR steps before switching to SGMRES-IR.